 After the combination with resin, curing agent, ceramics, metals, etc., carbon fiber is sent to a series of curing treatments and form a structural material called carbon fiber composite.
 Its metal properties are even high than real metals.

 Carbon fiber composites can be also used in various car panels, such as dry cargo vans and refrigerated trucks.
-They can help these vehicles to keep the temperature more strictly and stably.
+They can help these vehicles to keep the temperature more strictly and stable.
 For dry cargo vans, they can also reduce the weight greatly.

 In the next part, we will go on to the advantages of carbon fiber and its composites.